cgwire/kitsu/docs/first_production/README.md

 Then click on the assets you want to assign: characters, backgrounds, ... from the right part (3).
-If you have selected multiple shots, your selection is also applied to the numerous shots.
+If you have selected multiple shots, your selection is applied to the numerous shots.

-Remember to copy a shot filled with assets and paste this asset selection into another shot.
+Copy a shot filled with assets and paste this asset selection into another shot.

-You can see a **+1** or **+10**when you pass over the asset.
+You can see a **+1** or **+10** when you pass over the asset.
 It's the number of times you add this asset, and you can click on it as many times as you need.

 ![Breakdown add asset](../img/getting-started/breakdown_add_asset.png)